form the majority of UNISON members in Scotland. UNISON structures

 the discrimination women face and provides a forum and structures

 to promote issues that particularly affect women in the workplace

 and in society in general.
 Family care, low pay and domestic violence

 WOMEN’S EVENTS COMING UP

-Form, Motions and Amendements Forms and creche form.
+Form, Motions and Amendements Forms, creche form and more information.

 May 2012: The